 Instant cameras are a great choice for teenagers since they allow them to generate physical nostalgic photos on the spot – something that their phone can’t do.
 They’re also a great choice for vacations or school trips where taking an expensive digital camera is not a practical option.
-Below you’ll find a list of the nine best instant cameras (plus an honorable mention) you can buy for a photography-loving teenager and why in no particular order.
+Below you’ll find a list of the nine best instant cameras (plus an honorable mention) that you can buy for a photography-loving teenager, including those mentioned above, and why that is in no particular order.

 1. Polaroid Original OneStep+ – $139.99

 Polaroid is one of the oldest names in the game when it comes to instant cameras because the company created instant photography, and in fact, most people instantly associate the brand Polaroid with this style of photography.
 This analog-style camera is perfectly made for a vintage feel.
 It’s a great camera option for the selfie-loving teenager in your life, especially one who is into retro technology.

 Here are some of the best features of the Polaroid Original OneStep+: